23 Fundamental Painting Tips to Know Before You Pick Up a Brush

+Consider the amount of light and the decorative elements in a room when choosing paint colors.
 Light colors tend to open up a room, making it seem lighter and more spacious.
 Dark hues can add depth and warmth.
 Use a dark color on a single accent wall to create visual interest without making the room feel smaller.
 Before painting a room white, pay special attention to how surrounding elements will reflect light and alter the color.
-For example, red furniture or carpeting might make white walls look pink.
+For example, red furniture or rugs might make white walls look pink.

-Sheen refers to the degree of shine.
+One factor you must consider is sheen, the degree of light reflection off the painted surface.
+In other words, how much the paint shines.
+Sheen affects the finish's appearance, durability, and suitability for certain uses.
+As the amount of sheen increases, so does the enamel value, which determines the hardness or protective value of the coating.
 Generally, the higher the gloss, the better the finish will stand up to stains, abrasions, and cleaning.
 Choosing sheen can be a matter of personal preference, but there are some general guidelines to follow.
 Flat paint is widely used for ceilings but is not a good choice for walls in high-traffic areas.
 Eggshell works well in bedrooms, living rooms, and hallways where frequent cleaning is not needed.
 Easier-to-wash satin or semigloss paints are good choices for bathrooms and kitchens.
 Use high-gloss paints for trim, cabinetry, and doors that are in perfect condition.

+You probably selected the paint color by looking at it under a different type or intensity of light than what's in your room.
+Sunlight, daylight, fluorescent light, halogen light, and incandescent light affect colors differently.
+So bring the sample card into the room you intend to paint and look at it several times during the day.
+See how the color looks using different kinds of artificial light before making a final decision.
 The only way to be certain about a paint color is to see it on the intended surface, surrounded by the room's other elements.
 The best test is to buy sample sizes or quarts of a few colors, paint small sections of a wall, and observe during different lighting conditions.
-You won't regret spending money on samples.
 If you're hesitant to paint your walls with samples, pick up some poster board and paint it instead.
 With this method, you can also see what the color looks like in different parts of your room.

 Some manufacturers include calculators on their websites to help you figure out how many gallons of paint to buy.
 You can also use this formula: Add the widths of the walls, multiply that figure by the room's height, then divide the total by 350 (the square footage that 1 gallon typically covers).
 This formula doesn't factor in doors and windows, so you should have paint left over for touch-ups.

-A roller cover isn't just a roller cover.
-The differences in nap are tailored to specific jobs:
+The differences in nap on roller covers are tailored to specific jobs:

-Choose brushes with long and dense bristles -- nylon for latex (water-base) paint and natural for oil-base paint.
-The brush essentials for most projects:
+For best results, choose brushes with long and dense bristles.
+Use nylon for latex (water-base) paint and natural for oil-base paint.
+Follow these brush tips for most painting projects:

 2-inch angled sash brush: Good for painting door and window frames, moldings, and other areas where you need a lot of control; hold it like a pencil.